 I live in Bangor Maine and have been active with cameras since 1983.

 Over the years my photography has ebbed and flowed relative to career choices.
-I handle three things professionally: I'm a Photographer, a Financial Advisor and US Navy Pilot.
-As I've progressed in my chosen careers my interest in different types of photography grows.
+I handle three things professionally: I'm a Photographer, a Financial Advisor and a retired US Navy Pilot.
+As I've progressed in my chosen careers, my interest in different types of photography grows.

 My leisure time is spent staying busy, generally outdoors regardless of the season or weather.